 Do the Powerbeats Pro have better battery life than the AirPods Pro?

-Yes.
-When it comes to battery life, all you really have to do is look at the stats.
+Yes, and this one isn’t even close.
+When it comes to battery life all you really have to do is look at the stats.
 Just given the projections that Apple provides for each product you can tell that the Powerbeats Pro is going to overtake the AirPods Pro here (9 hours vs 4.5 hours, respectively), but that isn’t enough for us at SoundGuys.
 Which is why we perform our own battery testing where we play music at a constant output of 75dB until the battery gives out.

 We chose 75dB because constant exposure to 85dB can result in noise-induced hearing loss and most people tend to hover around this 75-85 mark anyway when listening to music.
 The results speak for themselves.
 We were able to push a little more than 10 hours of constant playback out of the Powerbeats Pro.
 Compare that to the five hours we managed to get with the AirPods Pro, and it’s clear which one is better here.
 Of course, both feature quick-charging but here again, one is better than the other.
 The Powerbeats Pro will give you 1.5 hours in about five minutes in the case, while the AirPods Pro can only give you 1 hour in five minutes.